songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_rbac.md

 kubectl exec -it kubectl-pod -- kubectl get pods
 ```

 You will likely see a permission denied error because `<namespace>-sa` does not have the required permissions to list pods.
+If you have a timeout error, try to guess what could cause it and find/correct the misconfiguration.

 To allow the `<namespace>-sa` service account to list and create pods, we need to create a Role that grants these permissions.